CO-FOUNDER & PROGRAM DIRECTOR

-Cristen Carson Reat is the co-founder and program director of BridgingApps, a program of Easter Seals Greater Houston.
-BridgingApps helps parents, therapists, doctors, and teachers share information on how to use mobile devices like the iPad, iPhone, iPod Touch and Android devices with people who have special needs.
-Cristen holds a M.A. degree from the University of Texas at Austin, graduated from the Defense Language Institute in Monterey, California, and is certified through the Assistive Technology Applications Program at California State University.
-She has worked in education for the last sixteen years, most of that time at an educational non-profit.
-She has written articles on apps for special needs populations that have appeared in National Down Syndrome Communicator, TechEdge Magazine, Parenting Special Needs Magazine, and Toca Magazine.
+Cristen Carson Reat is the Co-Founder and Program Director of BridgingApps.org, a program of Easter Seals Greater Houston.
+BridgingApps provides resources, education, and information on apps and mobile devices to help people with disabilities target and improve skills to reach their highest levels of physical and cognitive development.
+Cristen holds a M.A. degree from the University of Texas at Austin, graduated from the Defense Language Institute in Monterey, California and is certified through the Assistive Technology Applications Program at California State University.
+She is a proud veteran of the United States Army, where she served as a linguist and has worked in education for fifteen years, most of that time at an educational non-profit.
+She has written articles on apps for special needs populations that have appeared in National Down Syndrome Communicator, TechEdge Magazine and Parenting Special Needs Magazine.
 She is the mother of two sons, one of whom has Down syndrome.